Le Génie des Alpages is a French-Belgian comic book series by Richard Peyzaret, who uses the idiosyncratic Pen Name F'murrr.

-- Acid Reflux Nightmare: Eating cheese fondue for dinner caused the dog to have a weird nightmare.
+- Acid Reflux Nightmare: Eating cheese fondue for dinner causes the dog to have a weird nightmare.

 - Arcadia: Subverted at times, but generally played straight.
 The mountain grazing fields are depicted as clean and pristine (if completely wacky), and the few city slickers who come up from the valleys are mostly fools or intrusive busibodies.